DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

     forward . <DNS Server IP>
     ```

-1. Save changes in editor (for vi use `:wq`)
+1. Save changes in editor (for vi use `:wq`).

 1. Verify changes in terminal output that prints new config

 ### Useful Commands for Obtaining Detailed Logs from Kubernetes Cluster or Containers

-* Print all pods including information related to the status of each pod
+* Print all pods including information related to the status of each pod.
 	```shell
 	kubectl get pods --all-namespaces
 	```
-* Print logs for specified pod
+* Print logs for specified pod.
 	```shell
 	kubectl logs <pod name> -n=<namespace of pod>
 	```
-* Print a dump of relevent information for debugging and diagnosing your kubernetes cluster
+* Print a dump of relevent information for debugging and diagnosing your kubernetes cluster.
 	```shell
 	kubectl cluster-info dump
 	```

-### Documentation References for command line tools used
+### Documentation References for Command Line Tools Used

 * Kubectl - https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands
 * k3d - https://k3d.io/v5.5.1/usage/k3s/
 * Docker - https://docs.docker.com/desktop/linux/troubleshoot/#diagnosing-from-the-terminal
 * Helm - https://helm.sh/docs/helm/helm/

-### NeuVector "Failed to get container"
+### NeuVector "Failed to Get Container"

 If the NeuVector pods come online but give errors like:

 ```shell